bcgov/platform-developer-docs/src/docs/app-monitoring/sysdig-monitor-create-alert-channels.md

 ---
-title: Create alert channels in Sysdig Monitor
+title: Create alerts and notifications in Sysdig Monitor

 slug: sysdig-monitor-create-alert-channels